 Santo J. Costa, Esq. has served as a member of our Board of Directors since November 2010.
 Since 2007, Mr. Costa has served as Of Counsel to the law firm of Smith, Anderson, Blount, Dorsett, Mitchell and Jernigan, L.L.P. of Raleigh, North Carolina, specializing in corporate law for healthcare companies.
 From 1994 to 2001, he held various positions at Quintiles Transnational Corporation, including as Vice Chairman, President and Chief Operating Officer.
-Prior to joining Quintiles, Mr. Costa spent 23 years in the pharmaceutical industry, most recently as General Counsel and Senior Vice President, Administration with Glaxo Inc. Prior to joining Glaxo, he served as U.S. Area Counsel with Merrell Dow Pharmaceuticals, Inc. and as Food & Drug Counsel with Norwich Eaton Pharmaceuticals, Inc. Mr. Costa has served as Chairman of the Board of Directors of Alchemia Limited, a biopharmaceutical company, from March 2014 to June 2015.
+Prior to joining Quintiles, Mr. Costa spent 23 years in the pharmaceutical industry, most recently as General Counsel and Senior Vice President, Administration with Glaxo Inc. Prior to joining Glaxo, he served as U.S. Area Counsel with Merrell Dow Pharmaceuticals, Inc. and as Food & Drug Counsel with Norwich Eaton Pharmaceuticals, Inc. Mr. Costa has served as Chairman of the Board of Directors of Alchemia Limited from March 2014 to June 2015.
 He served on the Board of Directors of Magor Corporation, formerly Biovest Corp.
 I, from March 2010 until March 2013.
-He served on the Board of Directors of Metabolon, Inc., a private company, from April 2013 to May 2019, serving as Chairman of the Board of Directors from February 2015 to May 2019.
-He served as Chairman of the Board of Directors of LaboPharm, Inc. from 2006 to 2011 and a director of OSI Pharmaceuticals from 2006 to 2010.
-He has served as Chairman of the Board of Directors of Aquestive Therapeutics, Inc. since August 2018 and as a member of the company's Board of Directors since December 2015, as well as serving as a director at other private companies.
+He served as Chairman of the Board of Directors of LaboPharm, Inc. from March 2006 to November 2011.
+He served on the Board of Directors of Neuromedix from October 2005 to May 2007.
+He served on the Board of Directors of Pilot Therapeutics from January 2000 to July 2003.
+He served on the Board of Directors of CV Therapeutics from May 2001 to April 2009.
+He served on the Board of Directors of NPS Pharmaceuticals from January 1995 to April 2009.
+He served on the Board of Directors of OSI Inc. from June 2006 to June 2010.
+He served on the Board of Directors of Ribapharm from June 2010 to November 2011.
+He has served as Chairman of the Board of Directors of Aquestive Therapeutics, Inc. since December 2015 and as Chairman of the Board of Directors since August 2018, as well as serving as a director at other private companies.
 Mr. Costa earned both a B.S. in Pharmacy and a J.D. from St. John's University.